 Change Freedesktop file icon

 For the purpose of a desktop, files are given types.
-The type is described by a mime string, much the same as a web page has a mime.
-You know how it works—you see a ‘Text‐file’ icon, you can click on it, it launches the the file in a text editor/word processor.
+The type is described by a MIME string, much the same as a web page has a MIME.
+You know how it works—you see a ‘Text‐file’ icon, you click on it, it launches the the file in a text editor/word processor.

 This article is about how to change the icon associated with a type of file.
 Elsewhere is another article about how to create a new mime type.